dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

 - `VisualStudioCode`: Delegates to the <xref:Azure.Identity.VisualStudioCodeCredential>.
 - `AzureDeveloperCli`: Delegates to the <xref:Azure.Identity.AzureDeveloperCliCredential>.
 - `InteractiveBrowser`: Delegates to the <xref:Azure.Identity.InteractiveBrowserCredential>.

+> [!TIP]
+> For more information about the Azure SDK authentication and authorization, see [Credential chains in the Azure Identity library for .NET](/dotnet/azure/sdk/authentication/credential-chains?tabs=dac#defaultazurecredential-overview).

 ### Tooling support